-As we all know by now, eLearning is an effective means for delivering training and knowledge on demand to the remote workforce.
+As we all know by now, eLearning is an effective means for delivering training and knowledge on demand to the modern remote workforce.
 The increasing challenge for L&D leaders is keeping the learners engaged amidst screen overload, distractions in the home environment, or simple waning interest and motivation.
 The problem can arise from too much reliance on digital solutions that lack any sort of human interaction.

 As organizations move to embrace the benefits of virtual learning, how can they mitigate unintended consequences like increased feelings of isolation and detachment?
 Fortunately, there are a few creative ways to humanize digital training and keep learners engaged.
 The following are the top five techniques to humanize your virtual learning.

 Design with empathy